Free Logarithm Calculator with Steps

 For example, log₁₀(100) = 2 because 10² = 100.
 We're asking: "10 to what power equals 100?"
 The answer is 2.

-In A-Level maths, logarithms appear in the "Exponentials and Logarithms" unit and are essential for solving exponential equations.
+In A-Level maths, logarithms appear in the "Exponentials and Logarithms" unit and are essential for solving exponential equations, growth and decay models, and integration.

 The Definition